While pitching in baseball, the arms of the players produce lots of torque which is unnatural for the hands. The whole arm requires lots of rotation.

 The maximal angular velocity that an elbow could reach is 2,200–2,700°/s.
 All the distress on the arm leads to soreness, injury, and overall pain.

-7 Ways to take care Your Arm after Pitching?
+7 Ways to take care of Your Arm after Pitching?

 For the player, taking care of your arm after pitching is essential for giving the best performance.

 There is not just one but various methods to use throughout the year to pitch without getting injured.
-The major problem is that players and the coaches don’t have the knowledge of safe pitching practices.
+The major problem is that players and coaches don’t know safe pitching practices.

 To prevent throwing injuries in the youth, different research institutes and organizations have recommended the following ways: